 13.48 The Panel was provided with rates for international fixed and mobile termination access services by CCTL for those Caribbean jurisdictions in which it operates.
-In considering those rates the Panel, makes not pronouncement on whether (1) the rate for fixed international termination access service was the same as that for fixed domestic termination access service, (2) the rate for mobile international termination access service was the same as that for mobile domestic termination access service, and (3) the inclusion or exclusion of a rate for the conveyance of international inbound traffic.
+In considering those rates the Panel, makes not pronouncement on whether (1) the rate for fixed international termination access service was the same as that for fixed domestic termination access service, (2) the rate for mobile international termination access service, and (3) the inclusion or exclusion of a rate for the conveyance of international inbound traffic.
 The Panel calculated a simple average of these rates for international termination access for (1) all countries provided, and (2) all countries that computed rates in accordance with a LRIC model and cost benchmarks.
 The computed averages are presented at Table 4 below: